-Even in high resource settings, pediatric patient education problems are overlooked by specialized medical device manufacturers: Health 3D printing allows them to tackle these complex projects with just a single image and description of the desired function.
+Even in high resource settings, pediatric patient education problems are overlooked by specialized medical device manufacturers: Medical device quality system auditing services help manage the quality system during the design and optimization of a medical device.
+Health 3D printing and artmachining allow them to tackle these complex projects with just a single image and description of the desired function.
 A customized computer-aided design (CAD) model can quickly be designed and assembled for testing within the program.

 Penta brings used prosthetic devices from the United States to Vietnam and Thailand.
 By collecting devices that cannot be reused due to liability issues, Penta is able to recycle the vast number of prosthetic devices that are replaced each year in the US and bring functional, high-quality devices to amputees in Southeast Asia.

 Thousands of functional prosthetic devices are being replaced annually in the US: while clinic managers in the US, who did know what to do with used devices besides letting them pile up, Vietnamese people – who have one of the highest rate of amputees in the population in South Asia – have welcomed them very warmly.

 Penta also aims to show there are social entrepreneurship opportunities available in Vietnam, showing young people there the many ways in which they can serve others.